 sudo apt-get install libx32stdc++6 sudo apt-get install libpam0g:i386 sudo apt-get install libaio1

 Some Db2 tools use Java.
 The install process will check if the Java Runtime Engine (JRE) is installed and if not it will install a local copy for Db2.
 This is why db2prereqcheck does not report it as missing.
 But it is wise to have the JRE maintained by regular patch process so install it also:

 sudo apt-get install default-jre

 If you have downloaded an older release of Db2 (e.g. 10.5 in order to do some testing) it is possible the db2prereqcheck reports that only older Ubuntu releases are supported.
 In general, you can ignore these messages.
 Many users have reported that no problems exist with latest Ubuntu release and an older Db2 release.

 After you installed the missing software repeat the db2prereqcheck command again to make sure you are not missing anything

 If you intend to use Tivoli System Automation (TSA) then install this software before installing Db2.

 Db2 offers two installation procedures:

-- db2setup which is a graphical setup.
+- db2setup is a graphical setup.
 It is meant for a desktop environment.
-Often when you forward the X11 output to a SSH Client with built-in X-Server (e.g. MobaXterm) the setup process does not start or hangs in the middle of the install.
-We advise to use this command only in a desktop environment.
+Often when you forward the X11 output to an SSH Client with a built-in X-Server (e.g. MobaXterm) the setup process does not start or hangs in the middle of the install.
+We advise you using this command only in a desktop environment.